Polymeristic/dotnet.FlagUtil/Readme.md

 ```
 As you can see the `==` operator does **not** mean 'x is *equals* to y' but instead means 'y is *contained* within x'.
 If we did need to check for an *exact* match we need to use the helper function `Flag.MatchExact(x, ..)`

-In addition to using the `==` operator you can also use `Flag.Match(x, ..)` - these methods are functionally identical, however, `Flag.Match(x, ..)` supports multiple parameters.
+In addition to using the `==` operator, you can also use `Flag.Match(x, ..)` - these methods are functionally identical, however, `Flag.Match(x, ..)` supports multiple parameters.
 As such it will merge them into a single flag then check that against the subject, meaning that all of the parameter flags need to be present.
 An example of this in our scenario would be:
 ```csharp
 if (currentStatus.Match(Status.ONLINE, Status.PROCESSING)) {
    // would return TRUE because currentStatus has the Status.PROCESSING flag AND the Status.ONLINE flag set.